dksasaki/MOM6_COBALT_NEUS25/exps/NEUS25.COBALT/README.md

 git submodule update --recursive
 ```

-### compilation
-The compilation is system dependent, so I'll not get in details here.
+After updating the repository, we need to compile the model.
+Since compilation is system dependent, so this task is left to the reader.

 ---